fbpixel

 I’m new to this whole thing so I’m just trying to get a plan together.
 Any and all advice is greatly appreciated!

-That’s because screenwriters are judged on their writing.
-More specifically, they are judged on their ability to put on paper the things you’re trying to avoid: character, dialogue and plot.
-While a well-made abstract film shows that you have filmmaking chops, you’ll still eventually need to show finished narrative scripts to get paid film or TV work.
+That’s because screenwriting is judged on–wait for it– the writing.
+More specifically, screenwriters are judged on their ability to put on paper the things you’re trying to avoid: character, dialogue and plot.

-That said, no reason not to make this film if you love the idea.
-You’ll learn a lot and hopefully have fun.
+Will all that said, should you even make this film?
+Sure!
+As long as you know what you’re getting into and love the idea.
+Commitment sells!
+In the worst case you’ll learn a lot and hopefully have fun.
 Just recognize that it’s not a straight line from “Look I made this cool abstract short!” to a writing assignment from a production company.

-You can write this kind of short in standard screenplay form pretty easily (you still have shots and scenes, yes?
-So describe them!)
-As with any other script, the goal is to get people to understand how (and why) to make your film– so it’s great to also do storyboards to accompany the script.
+Because it’s abstract, you might also do storyboards to accompany the script.
 You could also do an image board — a version of the script illustrated by frames or sequences you find in others’ work that looks like what you’re trying to do.
-The finished package should be clear, well thought out and artful because it’s the key to getting your project done.
+Or you could use AI to approximate cool abstract stills of your vision.

 laptop 1